 May is recognized by the federal government as Preeclampsia Awareness Month, having received a formal designation in 2013.
 Each year, members of Congress, governors, state legislators, and mayors across the country speak out in support of improving preeclampsia awareness, enhancing research investment, and ensuring pregnant women have access to the care they need.

 The Preeclampsia Foundation continues to pursue efforts that support federal investment in clinical research at the National Institutes of Health to address preeclampsia and other hypertensive disorders of pregnancy.

 In 2013, the Foundation launched The Preeclampsia Registry, a living database bringing together valuable information from those affected by preeclampsia, their family members, and researchers to advance knowledge and discover preventions and treatments for preeclampsia and other hypertensive disorders of pregnancy.

 Working state-by-state with partners, the Preeclampsia Foundation strives to improve the maternal mortality and morbidity review process, and ensure that patients and their families have a voice in that process.
 Efforts are focused on data collection that can lead to quality improvements in the maternal healthcare delivery process.

 The Preeclampsia Foundation supports policies that encourage the development of new biomarkers and treatments to manage preeclampsia and other hypertensive disorders of pregnancy.

-We did it! #Act2SaveMoms has been signed into law!
-December 22, 2018: This is a great day for preeclampsia and the beginning of the end of needless deaths.
-Late last night, President Trump s...
+We did it!
+Act2SaveMoms has become a law December 22, 2018: This is a great day for preeclampsia and the beginning of the end of needless deaths.
+Late last night, President Trump...

 Want to impact how your state and our nation handles maternity care?